 You can face paved roads with potholes with dirt and nearly everything and anything in between this journey.
 The flights to Gilgit and Skardu may get cancelled due to weather conditions.
 At times, you will also have to put in a hassle with the airport staff because of the unspoken weight limits of your bags too.

-Drugs and drinks in Pakistan.
+Drugs, drinks and beer in Pakistan.

 You have to be careful with substances in Pakistan.
 The authorities will not be easy for you to deal with if they find you on drugs.
-Even though the general public is fine with substance use, there are still some issues regarding the legality and morality of substance use in Pakistan.
+Even though the general public is fine with substance use, there are still some issues regarding the legality and morality of substance use here.

 Murree Brewery is the only legal beer brewery in Pakistan.
 They have a monopoly in this industry as It deals with every kind of alcohol.

-The religion there prohibits alcohol, so only the foreigners/non-Muslims can purchase from permit shops or high-end hotels.
+The religion there prohibits alcohol, so only foreigners/non-Muslims can purchase from permit shops or high-end hotels.
 You can find local illegal brands, especially in multicultural Sindh, but they can be a great risk for you by legal means.

 Some people might arrange imported material for you without a permit and charge an extra fee for it, but it is best to avoid that.